 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of information security analysts is projected to grow 28 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of information security analysts is projected to grow 31 percent from 2019 to 2029, much faster than the average for all occupations.